kismetwireless/kismet/docs/dev/webui.md

 Passed to DataTables as bSearchable, controls if the content of the column is searchable from the quick search field.

-#### cbmodule - string (optional)

-Optional name of the module / namespace holding callback function code.
-For columns which define a custom render or draw function, `cbmodule` is required to tell the column callbacks where to look.

 #### renderfunc - function (optional)

 Optional function for rendering the field.
 This is called as the `render` option of a DataTable row and takes the standard DataTable arguments: `data, type, row, meta`.

-Render functions return an element to be inserted into the cell and are called before the entire row is assembled.
+Render functions must return an element to be inserted into the cell and are called before the entire row is assembled.

-If a `renderfunc` is provided, a `cbmodule` must also be provided.

 #### drawfunc - function (optional)